 For our example, we will set up a PERT (Program Evaluation and Review Technique) model to determine the critical path of tasks in a project involving the roll out of a new product.
 PERT is a simple, but powerful, technique developed in the 1950s to assist managers in tracking the progress of large projects.
-Its first official application was to the fleet submarine ballistic missile project, the so-called Polaris project.
-According to Craven(2001), PERT was given its name by Admiral William F. Raborn, who played a key role in starting the Polaris project.
+Its first official application was to the fleet submarine ballistic missile project, the so-called

+Polaris project.
+According to Craven(2001), PERT was given its name by Vice Admiral William F. Raborn, who played a key role in starting the Polaris project.
 Raborn had a new bride whose nickname was Pert.
-In her honor, Raborn directed that the management system that was to monitor the Polaris project be called Pert.
-In fact, the PERT system proved so successful the Polaris project was completed eighteen months ahead of schedule!
-PERT is particularly useful at identifying the critical activities within a project, which, if delayed, will delay the project as a whole.
+In her honor, Raborn directed that the management system that was to monitor the Polaris project be called PERT.
+The Polaris project was completed eighteen months ahead of schedule!
+Perhaps PERT played some role in this success.
+PERT is particularly useful at identifying the critical activities within a project, which, if delayed, will delay the project completion date.
 These time critical activities are referred to as the critical path of a project.
 Having such insight into the dynamics of a project goes a long way in guaranteeing it won't get sidetracked and become delayed.
 PERT, and a closely related technique called CPM (Critical Path Method), continues to be used successfully on a wide range of projects.
 The formulation for this model is included in the SAMPLES subdirectory off the main LINGO directory under the name PERTD.LNG.